A Short History of Wildacres

 Several days later, the offer of $6,500 was accepted.
 Wildacres belonged to I.D.
 Blumenthal.
 He regarded it as a miracle.
 At first he didn't know what he wanted to do with it, but he was truly religious, and he believed God had bestowed this gift upon him for a purpose.
 He never felt that his wealth should be used for himself.

 I.D. and his brother Herman restored Wildacres to an operable condition after years of neglect and abandonment.
-After a few summers of use by visitors as a hotel, Ringling School of Art and Design in Sarasota, Florida, began using the facility for its summer residency program until 1946.
+After a few summers of use by visitors as a hotel, Ringling College of Art and Design in Sarasota, Florida, began using the facility for its summer residency program until 1946.

 In 1946, the Blumenthals began to invite a series of groups, each to spend a week through the summer months.
 Most of the groups were religious, some of them interfaith gatherings.
 It was good to savor the irony of the contrast between Dixon's admiration of the Ku Klux Klan and the new commitment to the brotherhood of all people.
 In 1972, Wildacres became a public charity dedicated to the betterment of human relations.